Bobby Braswell: Personal

-Braswell and his wife, Penny, have two sons and a daughter.
+Braswell and his wife, Penny, have three sons.
 The eldest child, then 22-year-old son, Jeffery Robert Braswell, along with Phannuel Gbewonyo, senior Matadors guard Deon Tresvant, and freshman Matadors guard Dallas Rutherford, was charged on January 7, 2009 with commercial burglary and grand theft.
 The four allegedly stole more than $6,600 in merchandise from a Best Buy store on January 1.
 The younger Braswell worked at a suburban Los Angeles Best Buy in Porter Ranch, and allegedly accessed the cash register using a stolen password from an absent employee.
 The thefts were discovered when store officials discovered a discrepancy at the register.
 Jeffery Braswell was charged with one felony count of second-degree commercial burglary and three felony counts of grand theft over $400, and he was released on his own recognizance to be arraigned on January 26.
 Jeffery was convicted of a misdemeanor after pleading no contest and he received a sentence of three years' formal probation and 300 hours of work with the California Department of Transportation.